 However, the primary objectives of problem management are to eliminate recurring incidents (problems) and to minimize the impact of incidents that cannot be prevented.
-In other words, problem management people are the guys that pop up after normal service has been restored and, like Columbo, act as detectives to figure out what happened, what caused things to go wrong, how it was fixed, and how to stop recurrence.
-And hopefully no dead bodies are discovered.
+In other words, problem management people pop up after normal service has been restored and, like Columbo, act as detectives to figure out what happened, what caused things to go wrong, how it was fixed, and how to stop recurrence.
+And, hopefully, no dead bodies are discovered.

 You can read more about my Batman vs. Columbo thinking in an article I helped create re ITIL mythbusing for EasyVista.

 Top Tips for Batman vs. Columbo In the Real World

 So now that I’ve explained the difference between incident and problem management, here are my top tips for getting them right.